 There are many merits to traveling this light.
 We can walk long distances in these packs if we need to, and quickly too.
 We don’t have to worry about loss or theft because we never have to part with our bags.
 Packing and unpacking is a cinch, especially with packing cubes, and on travel days, we only have to remember “phone, passport, computer, camera.”
 Everything else is replaceable.

 It has simplified our lifestyle and become our go-to for long trips where we move around a lot.
-Try it out – you might find you can experience the world just as well with less baggage too.
+Try it out – you might find you can experience the world just as well (or even better!) with a lighter bag.